NextFloat/curtains_dev/README.md

  - right now only all windows of a process can be hidden/unhidden.
 	- some processes e.g. the main explorer.exe (running taskbar, trays, wallpaper, etc.) have non visible, non clickable windows which will be visible when unhiding the processs windows.
 Workaround: Either don't hide those processes or keep them hidden until logout.
-- some very rare processes cannot be hidden because they have some kind of protection built
-- some processes cannot be hidden because they are running with higher priviliges.
+- some processes cannot be hidden because they are running with higher priviliges/other users.
 Solution: run Curtains with higher priviliges.
 - hibernation might cause the GUI to be empty.
 Solution: Close and restart Curtains.
 - **BEWARE GAMERS**: if you play computer games with third party anti-cheat software you should **never** hide any of the game windows.
 Some anti-cheat software take automatic screenshots and a missing or black screenshot could get your account banned.
+Use at your own risk.

 # How to run / install